will127534/StarlightEye/README.md

 # StarlightEye: OpenSource IMX585 Camera Board for Raspberry Pi
 ![](/img/PCBA.jpg)

+## (02/10/2024)Notes: The design is using the 3.3V input for the 3.3V analog, which causes issue on RPI5, I'm working on a new revision

 ## Introduction
 Welcome to the **StarlightEye** project, an open-source camera board designed for Raspberry Pi Compute Module 4 boards using the IMX585.
 This project aims to provide a high-quality, affordable, and accessible camera module for advanced Raspberry Pi projects.
 The board is designed using KiCad v6, a popular open-source electronics design automation (EDA) software.